Pixel Parties

 Step 2: Your Hero Lineup

 Now that you've decided on how you want to win, and you already have your main carry, you need to decide on your remaining 2 Heroes.
-For this guide, I will divide Heroes into 3 broad categories: Carries, Supporters and Utility.
+For this guide, Heroes will be divided into 3 broad categories: Carries, Supporters and Utility.

 After choosing all your Heroes, also make sure to add their Starting Abilities to the "Starts in Play" section of your deck!